sagemath/sagewiki_to_gh-2022-10-10/sage-3.4.1.md

 == Calculus ==

- * Deprecate the calling of symbolic functions with unnamed arguments (Carl Witty, Michael Abshoff) -- Previous releases of Sage supported symbolic functions with "no arguments".
+ * Deprecate the calling of symbolic functions with unnamed arguments (Carl Witty) -- Previous releases of Sage supported symbolic functions with "no arguments".
 This style of constructing symbolic functions is now deprecated.
 For example, previously Sage allowed for defining a symbolic function in the following way
  {{{
 sage: x,y = var("x,y")
 sage: f = x^2 + y^2